What is an IRA?

 With Roth IRAs, you contribute post-tax income and can withdraw the earnings tax- and penalty-free after age 59 1/2 if it’s been at least 5 years since your first contribution.

 With traditional IRAs, your contributions can be tax-deductible (depending on your income and whether you or your spouse are covered by a retirement plan at work), and the money grows tax-deferred.
-You can make withdrawals after age 59 1/2 without incurring a tax penalty, and these distributions will be includible in your taxable income.
+You can make withdrawals after age 59 1/2 without incurring a tax penalty, and these distributions will be included in your taxable income.

 Contribution limits

 IRAs have annual contribution limits.
-For 2024, the contribution limit for all contributions across traditional and Roth IRAs is $7,000, or $8,000 if you're 50 or older.
+For 2025, the contribution limit for all contributions across traditional and Roth IRAs is $7,000, or $8,000 if you're 50 or older.

 Your income and whether you or your spouse are covered by a retirement plan at work can also affect your contribution limits and how much you’re able to deduct on your taxes.
+For any additional savings beyond your IRA contribution limits, a savings account or certificate of deposit (CD) account can be ways to set aside extra funds.

 Required minimum distributions